 Women who have been diagnosed with ovarian cancer and have a history of using talc body powder or baby powder, including Johnson & Johnson's Baby Powder, Shower-to-Shower Absorbent Baby Powder, and other talc products, may have grounds for a talcum powder cancer lawsuit.

-Lindsey Cheek is the founding member and chief attorney at the Cheek Law Firm, LLC.
+Lindsey Cheek is the founding member and principle attorney at the Cheek Law Firm, LLC.
 She got her J.D. from the South Texas College of Law and her B.B.A. from the University of Houston.
-Ms. Cheek passed the Bar admissions for the State of Louisiana, the State of Texas, the State of Pennsylvania, and the Northern District of Texas.
+Ms. Cheek is admitted to the Bar in the State of Louisiana, the State of Texas, and the State of Pennsylvania.
 She is a skilled and experienced lawyer who has recovered millions of dollars in settlements for her clients.
+Call today for your FREE consultation!
+(504) 304-4333!